How To Eat Healthy On Thanksgiving, According To Nutritionists & Dietitians

 So should you eat potatoes if you want to eat healthy on Thanksgiving?

 If you feel that no traditional Thanksgiving dinner is complete without mashed potatoes, then consider a couple of tablespoons and no more.
-Instead, fill up the plate with healthier options.
+Instead, fill up the plate with healthier Thanksgiving foods.

 Nutritional rating: 2.5 stars

 No one consumes gravy for its nutritional benefits.
 And there is a very good reason for that: it doesn’t leave much in the way of nutritional value.

 Gravy is simply eaten to make food taste better.
 No more, no less.